Peterenterprise298/documentation/content/applications/hr/referrals.rst

 Odoo's *Referrals* application is a centralized place where all information regarding referrals is housed, from points earned, coworkers hired, and rewards selected.
-Users can recommend people they know for job positions, then earn referral points as those people progress through the recruitment pipeline.
+Users can recommend people they know for job positions, and then earn referral points as those people progress through the recruitment pipeline.
 Once enough referral points are earned, they can be exchanged for prizes.
-The Referrals application integrates with the *Employees*, *Recruitment*, and *Website* applications, all of which must be installed in order for the *Referrals* application to function.
+The *Referrals* application integrates with the *Employees*, *Recruitment*, and *Website* applications, all of which must be installed in order for the *Referrals* application to function.

-The only configuration needed for the Referrals application after it is installed are the :ref:`rewards <referrals/rewards>`; everything else is pre-configured when Odoo Referrals is installed.
+The only configurations needed for the *Referrals* application after it is installed are the :ref:`rewards <referrals/rewards>`; everything else is pre-configured when Odoo *Referrals* is installed.

 Any user with either :guilabel:`Referral User`, :guilabel:`Officer`, or :guilabel:`Administrator`
-rights for the Recruitment application has access to the Referrals application.
-Only user's with :guilabel:`Administrator` rights for the Recruitment application have access to the :ref:`reporting
-<referrals/reporting>` and configurations menus.
-For more information on users and access rights,
-refer to these documents: :doc:`../general/users` and :doc:`../general/users/access_rights`.
+access rights for the *Recruitment* application have access to the *Referrals* application.
+Only users with :guilabel:`Administrator` access rights for the *Recruitment* application have access to the :ref:`reporting <referrals/reporting>` and configurations menus.
+For more information on users and access rights, refer to these documents: :doc:`../general/users` and :doc:`../general/users/access_rights`.

 Onboarding
 ==========